-Here are some of my favorites Projects using recycled materials…
+Here are some of my favorite projects over the years using recycled materials…

-Recycled Robots This lesson came to me via Painted Paper.
+This lesson came to me via Painted Paper.
 Laura’s colorful little darlings inspired me to start collecting tag board from the teachers workroom.
 After I got enough to crop at least 60 rectangles, we embarked on our project.
-I added concentrated juice can tops, sode can tabs, plastic fruit baskets and old buttons and yes, I actually snip them off all my old clothes!
+I added concentrated juice can tops, soda can tabs, plastic fruit baskets and old buttons and yes, I actually snip them off all my old clothes!

-Using similar recycled materials, I created Rocket & Space Collage.
+Using similar recycled materials, I created a rocket and space collage.
 I saw this idea behind a glass case at the Aerospace Museum at The Los Angeles Science Center.
 I snapped a picture and began collecting tag board scraps.
 You’ll need something heavy like tagboard but you could also cut up corrugated cardboard boxes or cereal boxes.
 It’s a dynamic piece that not only uses up old scraps but covers many art concepts.
 A real keeper!

 Matisse Name Panels and Matisse Dancers.
 When you want to use up paper scraps there is no better artist to inspire you than Matisse.
 Both of these lessons require only one new piece of paper for the base.
 Everything else can be found through scraps.
 Do this project at the end of the year when your scrap box is overflowing!

-Symmetrical Aliens uses a bevvy of recycled materials: plastic twirly’s from a plastic manufacturer (okay, I don’t know what the heck they are) and lots and lots of paper scraps, old buttons, old fabric, plastic tops, etc. Here’s my tutorial for Alien Shapes.
+These aliens use a bevvy of recycled materials: plastic twirly’s from a plastic manufacturer (okay, I don’t know what the heck they are) and lots and lots of paper scraps, old buttons, old fabric, plastic tops, etc.

-Amy wrote: “I’ve been collecting old clothes… stained, holey clothes that would normally be trashed, and my kids are weaving with them… as well as cut up plastic bags, some old screen I found, bags of chips, etc. The kids are encouraged to bring anything in from home that they can weave with too… as long as it is something that was headed to the trash can or recycling bin.”
+Amy wrote – “I’ve been collecting old clothes… stained, holey clothes that would normally be trashed, and my kids are weaving with them… as well as cutting up plastic bags, some old screen I found, bags of chips, etc. The kids are encouraged to bring anything in from home that they can weave with too… as long as it is something that was headed to the trash can or recycling bin.”

-Midge wrote: “I reuse all my Clorox wipe containers for my markers and colored pencils and black sharpies and paint pens.
-I reuse all my large butter tubs to house oil pastels and crayons. and any small ones i get I but beads, and such in each… I never buy containers!
-Also I use egg cartons for paint with my kiddos! one pump per section per color and it works perfect on portion control and the lid closes and keeps the paint fresh for 2 weeks!”
+Midge wrote – “I reuse all my Clorox wipe containers for my markers and colored pencils and black sharpies and paint pens.
+I reuse all my large butter tubs to house oil pastels and crayons, and any small ones I get but beads and such in each… I never buy containers!
+Also I use egg cartons for paint with my kiddos!
+One pump per section per color and it works perfect on portion control and the lid closes and keeps the paint fresh for 2 weeks!”